 - Woodpecker symbolism in the bible

-- Woodpecker symbolism in fairy tales, fables, poems and literature
+- Woodpecker symbolism in fairy tales, fables, poems, and literature

 - My woodpecker encounters

 Woodpeckers belong to the family Picidae.
 The approximately 180 different species of woodpeckers can be found almost worldwide.
 It seems however that they don’t exist in Australia, Madagascar, New Zealand, or Antarctica.
 In Central Eastern Europe the following woodpecker species are present.
 I have added the Eurasian wryneck (Jynx jynx) to the list as well.
-The genus Jynx contains of only two species and it is part of the same family as the woodpeckers belongs to.
+The genus Jynx contains only two species and it is part of the same family as the woodpeckers belong to.